RoadToDream/SzContext/README.md

 ![SzContextDropdown](images/SzContextLight.png)

 ## Installation
-Download the [v0.3](https://github.com/RoadToDream/SzContext/releases/download/0.3/SzContext.zip) zip file, unzip and open the Standalone folder, open SzContext.app and the System Preference will pops up, make sure SzContext is checked and you are good(see figure attached below).
+Download the [v0.3](https://github.com/RoadToDream/SzContext/releases/download/0.3/SzContext.dmg) dmg file, drag SzContext.app to Application folder.
+Open SzContext.app and the System Preference will pops up, make sure SzContext is checked and you are good to go(see figure attached below).
 ![SzContextSystemPreference](images/SzContextStandalonePreference.png)